 This photo essay looks at Vietnam’s rapidly changing capital through the lens of a European migrant.
 Wouter Vanhees shares his impressions and observations and reflects on how he adjusted to Vietnamese culture.

-“I moved to Hanoi in 2015 to work at the Embassy of Belgium as a trade and investment counselor of Flanders, the Dutch-speaking part of Belgium.
-The first time I visited Hanoi was in 2007, as a tourist.
-What surprised me when I moved here eight years later was how much the city had changed.
-It started going from the airport to the center: a new highway had been constructed, including a vast bridge over the famous Red River, cutting in half the travel time from the airport to the city.
+“I moved to Hanoi in 2015 to work at the Embassy of Belgium as a trade and investment counselor of Flanders.
+The first time I visited the city was in 2007, as a tourist.
+What surprised me when I moved here eight years later was how much Hanoi had changed.
+It started along the way from the airport to the center: a new highway had been constructed, including a vast bridge over the famous Red River, cutting in half the travel time from the airport to the city.

 “They say you come to Vietnam, and you understand a lot in a few minutes, but the rest has got to be lived.” – Graham Greene